Australia Travel Planning - Part 1: Deciding What to See and Do

 Conversely, if your vacation is too long, you may spend more money than necessary.
 It's all about finding the right balance.

-For my trip, I plan on spending ten weeks in Australia so my list of what to see will be comprehensive and cover many regions.
+For my trip, I spent ten weeks in Australia so my list of what to see will be comprehensive and cover many regions.

 Deciding What to See and Do